yugr/Localizer/README.md

 Sometimes compiler is also clever enough to optimize out function calls even if they are present in text (e.g. by propagating constant arguments into static functions).
-For this reason it's recommended to run the tool on _unoptimized_ build.
+For this reason it's recommended to run the tool on _unoptimized_ build, to disable function inlining and cloning.
 For Autotools-enabled projects just do
 ```
 $ ./configure CFLAGS='-g -O0' CXXFLAGS='-g -O0'
 ```